Are you wondering how to make a small kitchen look bigger—as in your small kitchen?

 Use Reflective Materials and Surfaces

-In case you didn’t already know this, reflective material like mirrors, for example, can make even the tiniest space appear much larger.
+In case you didn’t already know this, reflective materials, like mirrors, can make a tiny space appear larger.
 Think about how much bigger reflective materials and surfaces make bathrooms look—then apply that to your kitchen.

 Of course, you don’t need to install mirrors in your kitchen.
 Stick to the reflective surfaces and materials that match the overall intended color scheme and design.